lusaxweb/vuesax/docs/components/dropDown.md

 :::tip
   The group can be hidden from the user and only open when it is sitting on the property with the `vs-collapse` property

+  You can modify the icon with a property `vs-icon`
 :::

 <vuecode md>